 Okra is an underrated vegetable.
 It’s good pretty much any way you slice it or cook it (including pickled, something I can’t personally say for most non-cucumber, non-pepper vegetables), and it’s extremely easy to prepare.

-While usually okra is prepared fried (either skillet fried or deep fried), or cut up and put in stews, it’s significantly healthier and keeps a lot better for travel if you roast it.
+While usually okra is prepared fried (either skillet fried or deep fried), or cut up and put in stews, it’s significantly healthier and keeps a lot better for travel (beach trip or camping trip) if you roast it.

 This is a very flexible recipe.
 The core of it: